By switching to Google Compute Engine overnight, Ragic protected itself against DDoS attacks that had previously rendered its service inaccessible.

-The software provides online database management, collaboration, report generation, query building and file storage integration capabilities.
-According to Jeff Kuo, Founder, Ragic, Inc., Ragic software presents an easy to use, flexible option for businesses that want an alternative to packaged software systems that may not meet all their needs.
+Ragic software provides online database management, collaboration, report generation, query building, and file storage integration capabilities.
+According to Jeff Kuo, Founder, Ragic software presents an easy to use, flexible option for businesses that want an alternative to packaged software systems that may not meet all their needs.
 “Vendors in the enterprise resource planning or customer relationship management system markets typically market large software packages designed to meet the needs of all the customers they want to do business with,” he says.
 “However, these packages can require considerable time and resources to maintain, while not actually meeting all the specific needs of a business without additional customisation work.”

-According to Kuo, Ragic can easily be adapted to customers’ individual requirements and is simple enough to enables team members outside IT departments to create web-based database systems.
+According to Kuo, Ragic can easily be adapted to customers’ individual requirements and is simple enough to enable team members outside IT departments to create web-based database systems.
 The company’s message is clearly resonating in international markets: Ragic customers include globally recognised United States universities and technology companies.

-Ragic, Inc. is now operating a hybrid architecture based on Google Compute Engine and incorporating storage, mail, content delivery and domain name system web services from different providers.
-Because the business accesses most of these services through application programming interfaces, using multiple providers has not proved to be any impediment to operating efficiently, flexibly and cost-effectively.
+Ragic is now operating a hybrid architecture based on Google Compute Engine and incorporating storage, mail, content delivery, and domain name system web services from different providers.
+Because the business accesses most of these services through application programming interfaces, using multiple providers has not proved to be any impediment to operating efficiently, flexibly, and cost-effectively.

 Greater stability to improve performance and availability

-The migration to Google Compute Engine has delivered a range of benefits to Ragic, Inc., including stabilising the service to improve performance and availability and blocking the threat posed by DDoS attacks.
-“We have had no service disruptions or degradation due to DDoS attacks – either to our underlying platform or the application itself – since we moved to Compute Engine,” Kuo points out.
+The migration to Google Compute Engine has delivered a range of benefits to Ragic, including stabilising the service to improve performance and availability, and blocking the threat posed by DDoS attacks.
+“We have had no service disruptions or degradation due to DDoS attacks – either to our underlying platform or the application itself – since we moved to Google Compute Engine,” Kuo points out.
 “We do have alert tools that notify us when we are under attack and we have not received any of these since we moved to Google about 18 months ago.
 We have been continuously improving our availability and for the most recent month, we’ve reached nearly 100%.”

-This robust performance is also due to the fact that Ragic Inc. can add extra disk space to its virtual machine instances without scheduling downtime to complete the required work.
+This robust performance is also due to the fact that Ragic can add extra disk space to its virtual machine instances without scheduling downtime to complete the required work.

 Faster response times

-Running virtual machine instances close to large contingents of users in Taiwan, the United States and Europe has enabled users to connect to a local server to ensure faster response times.
+Running virtual machine instances close to large contingents of users in Taiwan, the United States, and Europe has enabled users to connect to a local server to help ensure faster response times.
 “The machines themselves are quite a bit quicker than those we were using previously, and we’ve improved response times from countries accessing our instances in the United States from up to 400 milliseconds to about 200 milliseconds,” Kuo says.

-Ragic is extremely pleased with the stability of its architecture and particularly Google Compute Engine since the start of 2016.
+Ragic is extremely pleased with the stability of its architecture and, particularly, Google Compute Engine since the start of 2016.
 The business is evaluating whether other Google Cloud services such as Google Natural Language API can deliver further efficiencies to its operations.
 “We don’t really have many issues that Google should address and it is extremely quick at providing status updates and information as we need them,” says Kuo.